VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ```

 If you then read the `README` file in `$MESA_DIR/star/other`, you'll see that there are some instructions similar to these.
 Right now, we're dealing with step 2 in that file, which happens to use `other_energy` as an example!

+Note: the standard procedure pointers are already set up in `extras_controls`, so you can use them as a guide for the appropriate syntax.

 </div>
 </details>